Elements classification, Mendeleev’s, Moseley’s and Modern periodic table

 What are the most important attempts to classify elements?

 Many attempts are made by scientists for the classification of elements according to their properties to facilitate their study and find a relationship between elements and their chemical and physical properties.
-The most important attempts are Mendeleev’s periodic table, Moseley’s periodic table, and Modern periodic table.
+The most important attempts are Mendeleev’s periodic table, Moseley’s periodic table, and the Modern periodic table.

 Mendeleev’s periodic table